-We’re going to plunge right in to one of the greatest debates in sports science: Does cold improve recuperation?
+We’re going to plunge right in to one of the greatest debates in sports science: Does cold improve exercise recuperation?
 Cold tubbing is a post-practice ritual for most college and NFL football players.
-This season the University of Alabama installed cryo tents next to its practice fields, so on sweltering summer days players could winter-up during practice “recovery breaks.”
-LeBron James, Floyd Mayweather, Jr., and Cristiano Ronaldo are among the many elite athletes who consistently endure negative triple digits in liquid nitrogen cryo chambers.
+In 2019, the University of Alabama installed cryo tents next to its practice fields, so on sweltering summer days players could winter-up during practice “recovery breaks.”
+LeBron James, Floyd Mayweather, Jr., and Cristiano Ronaldo are among the many elite athletes who have consistently endured negative triple digits in liquid nitrogen cryo chambers.
 This all sounds cool, but what does the science say?

 THE ICE AGE